QMAI Team

 Valentina holds a bachelor’s degree in Physics from the University of Milan and masters degree in Applied Physics from TU Delft.

-Sam Katiraee-Far joined QMAI in February 2024 for his master thesis.
-His research focusses on automated spin readout in quantum dots.
-Sam holds an Applied Physics bachelor's degree from TU Delft and he is now in his second year of the Applied Physics master at TU Delft.
+Peter Schaefers joined QMAI in November 2024 for his master thesis.
+His research is focused on the readout of superconducting qubits.
+Peter holds a bachelor's degree in Applied Physics from TU Delft and he is now in his second year of the Quantum Information Science and Technology master at TU Delft.

 Alumni: